 Types of Real Estate Investor Mortgage Loans

-Real Estate investors can tailor mortgages to their needs
+Real estate investors can tailor mortgages to their needs

-Here are six popular types of mortgages from an investor’s perspective:
+Here are six popular types of mortgages from an investor’s perspective.

 • Fixed Rate: The “steady Eddie” mortgage.
 Low risk and predictable.
 But, not always the lowest rate.
 However, if you intend to hold a rental home for years, then this loan type allows you to set this major cost of ownership in stone.
 You do not have to worry about rate changes damaging your cash flow.
 It also can be refinanced if rates go down, so you have some flexibility.
 If rates are higher than you like but you still can get decent cash flow, you may take out a fixed rate loan with the goal of refinancing at a future date.

 • Adjustable Rate (ARM): May offer lower initial rates, but the investor assumes the interest rate risk over the life of the investment.
 This type of loan is best if you want a low rate for a shorter planned holding period, under the length of time before the rate changes.
 You may also take out this type of loan if you expect rates to drop.
-There are 5, 7 and 10 year ARM loans available, and one of these may fit into your investment plan and increase cash flow while planning to sell the asset before loan rates adjust.
+There are five, seven, and 10 year ARM loans available, and one of these may fit into your investment plan and increase cash flow while planning to sell the asset before loan rates adjust.

 • Interest Only: Lower your payment by paying interest only (no principal) for a pre-defined period.
 But be prepared for your rate to go up.
 If you definitely plan on some type of flip resale in a short period of time, this can be the lowest cost out of pocket for the period you need the money.
-A fix & flip transaction loan for the time from the purchase closing through the sale closing could be an example.
+A fix and flip transaction loan for the time from the purchase closing through the sale closing could be an example.
 There are also investors who plan for a 1031 Exchange in the near future who use interest-only loans to keep costs down and cash flow up until their plan is executed.

 • Zero Down: The “gurus” preach this approach to financing which requires no down payment.
 This can boost the rate of return on your investment, but be aware of the risks.
 This type of loan almost disappeared after the crash that began in 2007.
 There may be some creative financing options returning to the market as this is being updated in late 2015, but zero down is not going to be easy to find.